 Romania's 194km Black Sea coastline is remarkably diverse, both from an environmental and a cultural standpoint.
 In the north, the mighty Danube River (Râul Dunărea) empties into the sea after completing its 2800km-long journey across the continent.
 The river's mouth, the Danube Delta, is a largely unspoilt wetland that draws bird lovers and seekers of solitude alike.
 It's a fantastic, tangled network of ever-eroding canals, riverbeds and marshlands with remote fishing villages and stretches of deserted coast.

 Further south, around Constanţa, a string of lively beach resorts draws a different kind of wildlife altogether.
-Everywhere you go you'll find evidence of Romania's long historical connections to ancient Greece and Rome, as well as surviving pockets of more recent Turkish, Tartar and Lippovani/Old Believer cultures.
+Everywhere you go you'll find evidence of Romania's long historical connections to ancient Greece and Rome, as well as surviving pockets of more recent Turkish, Tatar and Lippovani/Old Believer cultures.